Flowka-lab/Scenario-4/FUNCTIONAL_DESIGN.md

 # FUNCTIONAL_DESIGN.md

-# 📘 Functional Design – OCR Mail Notification System (Scenario 4)
+#  Functional Design – OCR Mail Notification System

 ## 1. Purpose
 This document describes **what the system does**, from a business and user perspective, aligned with the updated Scenario 4 n8n workflow.